kriszyp/persvr-org/pages/Documentation.md

 See the <a href="Installation">installation page</a> for installation instructions.

 The basic usage of Persevere is to create a data model with a Perstore data model and expose it through the Pintura web stack.
-For example:
+For example, we could write an app:

     var Model = require("perstore/model").Model,
+    	DefaultStore = require("perstore/stores").DefaultStore
-    	// create a store using MongoDB
+    	// create a store
-    	store = require("perstore/mongodb").MongoDB("Product");
+    	store = new DefaultStore();
    	// create the data model
     Product = Model(store, {
         properties: {